robdy/robdy.io/_drafts/2018-12-07-2-getting-started-with-discord-bot.md

 ### A little bit of coding

 Another (more flexible) way would be to integrate web request into your code.
 Same as previously, you have to create the webhook.
-[You can just follow the instruction here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 Once your webhook is created, you need to send web requests from your code.
 How you do this, will depend on the language.

+On that example, I use Node.js.
+If you don't have the environment installed, you can sign up to [repl.it](https://repl.it) and [create new Node.js project](https://repl.it/languages/nodejs).

-For example in JavaScript it'd look like this (example taken from [here](https://stackoverflow.com/a/12999483/9902555)):
+You code would look like this (example taken from [here](https://stackoverflow.com/a/12999483/9902555)):
 ``` javascript
 var request = require('request');